GiovanniLag/hackathon_lab/README.md

 During the hackathon we sought to eliminate, or at least reduce, some of these sources of error by designing a new measurement process along with an automatic ball release mechanism with the help of **Arduino, Raspberry Pi and OpenCV**.

-In particular we have implemented a **drop mechanism** that uses an electromagnet to hold the metal ball and release it at the press of a button on the keyboard.
+In particular, we have implemented a **drop mechanism** that uses an electromagnet to hold the metal ball and release it at the press of a button on the keyboard.
 While for the measurements of the falling time we have followed two approaches, first a double camera chronometer and then a single camera **tracking with Kalman filtering**

 ## Part 1: release mechanism using an electromagnet